My role is to enable you to achieve your healing and inner peace or live your life in a healthier and more fulfilling

-I will listen at a deep level, yet I'm not a passive listener - I actively engage with you and provide feedback, so you can gain new insights and perspectives and move forward with your life.
+I can listen at a deep level, yet I'm not a passive listener - I actively engage with you and provide feedback, so you can gain a fresh perspective on things and develop your awareness.

 If you're coming to counselling as a couple or family, I may suggest activities in the counselling room (such as role play) and between sessions, enabling you to try out and develop a different way of relating to each other.